coder/docs/images/importing.md

 Coder imports images from [container registries](../admin/registries/index.md).

-> Images are associated with Coder Organizations which Users are Members of.
-Any
-> Organization Member can import an image but only the Organization Manager can
-> link container registries to an Organization.

 Images are associated with the same organization as the user who imported it.
 For example, if Jessie Lorem is a member of the ExampleCo organization, any images that they import will also be associated with the ExampleCo organization.